xAlpier/POE-AutoMate/README.md

     Value: 75
     Name: Fire Resistance

-This matches any implicit line with value ≥ 75.
+This matches with value ≥ 75.

 ------------------------------------------------------------------------